lanlan3322/lanlan3322.github.io/index.md

 * More than 20 years solid working experiences in computer science industry.
 * Professional in cutting-edge technologies such as cloud, blockchain,AR and AI.
-* Multi-cultural team leader with management skills on international projects.
+* Experienced multi-cultural team leader in international projects.

 **Experience:**